EconomyLens.com

 War in the Middle East: latest developments

-Trump said that he sent a plan and that it “all starts with, they cannot have a nuclear weapon”, while the New York Times quoted unnamed officials saying the 15-point proposal was sent through Pakistan.
+The New York Times quoted unnamed officials saying that Washington had sent a 15-point peace proposal via Pakistan.
 Israel’s Channel 12 said that Trump was suggesting a one-month ceasefire during which they would discuss handing over Iran’s enriched uranium and banning further enrichment, while Tehran would also ensure safe passage through the Strait of Hormuz.
 The Israeli report also said Iran would see an end to all sanctions and receive assistance in developing civil nuclear energy.

-The economic impact is becoming increasingly clearer.
 Data Tuesday showed business activity in the eurozone slowed significantly in March as energy prices surged and global supply chains were hit, while France’s INSEE statistics agency trimmed its growth forecast for the first and second quarters of this year.
 Philippine President Ferdinand Marcos declared a state of “national energy emergency,” citing risks to domestic supplies, and Sri Lanka ordered street lights, neon signs, and billboard lighting to be switched off.
 Bangladesh raised jet fuel prices 79 percent and Ireland slashed the excise duty on petrol and diesel to stem surging prices at filling stations.
-Major airlines Lufthansa, Cathay Pacific, and Air France extended flight suspensions to destinations across the Middle East.

 New York – Dow: DOWN 0.2 percent at 46,124.06 (close)